Toughbook: Toughbook CF-20

-Toughbook CF-33

 Toughbook CF-C2

 The Toughbook CF-C2 is a semi-rugged convertible tablet.
 Its triple-hinge design allows it to be converted from a tablet to a laptop configuration.
 It has a magnesium alloy case and shock-mounted flex-connect hard drive allowing it to handle up to a 30-inch drop to six sides, as well as a 12-inch drop from 26 angles.
-The computer also features a spill-resistant keyboard (up 6 ounces).
+The computer also features a spill-resistant keyboard (up to 6 ounces).

 The Toughbook CF-C2 weighs 3.99 pounds and has a built-in ergonomic hand strap for handheld use.
 It has a 12.5" HD touchscreen, Intel Core i5 processor and a range of integrated options.

 Panasonic announced the End of Life of the CF-C2 product line in October 2016.

 On June 12, 2008, a mandatory safety bulletin was published for this model and the CF-SX.
 Battery Diagnosis Control software should be installed in order to prevent battery related incidents.
 Panasonic states that, "This mandatory software update incorporates safety measures to monitor the condition and health of the battery."